 Employment Rates for Working-Age Americans with and without Disabilities, by Race – 2018

-RespectAbility is creating systems-change and breakthrough results with a multitiered approach: co-chairing a task force of more than 110 disability organizations; participating in a federal task force with 11 government agencies on employment; and partnering with UNITE-LA and the City of Los Angeles Department on Disability to foster innovative new systems, which can become a model for collaboration throughout the country.
+RespectAbility is creating systems-change and breakthrough results with a multitiered approach: co-chairing a task force of more than 110 disability organizations; building coalitions and partnerships with numerous states; participating in a federal task force with 11 government agencies on employment; and partnering with UNITE-LA and the City of Los Angeles Department on Disability to foster innovative new systems, which can become a model for collaboration throughout the country.
 We are committed to breaking down silos to ensure successful outcomes.

 Since 2017, RespectAbility has been working to improve education, training and employment outcomes for people with disabilities in the wider Los Angeles metropolitan area.
 There are 65,886 students with disabilities enrolled in Los Angeles public schools – making up fully one quarter of all students with disabilities in California.
 Unfortunately, these students are not being properly supported.
 The failure to adequately serve Los Angeles students with disabilities is one reason why adults with disabilities in Los Angeles are faring worse economically than their peers.
 There are more than half a million working-age Angelenos with disabilities.
 But while 74.4 percent of Angelenos without disabilities have jobs, only 22.8 percent of Angelenos with disabilities are currently employed.